 Is there anything more satisfying than an end-of-summer get-together under the stars sharing stories and a farm-to-table meal?

 When autumn draws near and summer comes to end we gather friends and family on our deck and large screen porch from the third floor.
 Our home is tucked into the rolling hills between plateaus of fields and pastures in the Midwest.
-Surrounded by woodlands we enjoy the shade of maple, redbud, and black locust trees.
+Surrounded by woodlands we enjoy the shade of a maple, redbud, and black locust trees.

 How to Make DIY Citronella Lemon Bowl Candles: